How to use the IF function

 Array formula in cell F5:

 This is an array formula, to enter an array formula press and hold CTRL + SHIFT simultaneously after you have entered the formula in a cell.
-Press Enter once and then release release all keys.
+Press Enter once and then release all keys.

 The formula changes and now has curly brackets surrounding the formula, like this: {=MEDIAN(IF(B3:B10=F3,C3:C10,""))}

-Do not enter these characters your self, they appear automatically.
-Note that Office 365 subscribers do not need to enter this as an array formula, simply enter it a s a regular formula.
+Do not enter these characters yourself, they appear automatically.
+Note that Office 365 subscribers do not need to enter this as an array formula, simply enter it as a regular formula.
 This is a new feature in Excel called Dynamic arrays.

 The IF function compares all values in cell range B3:B10 to the value in cell F3 and returns the corresponding value from cell range C3:C10 if they match.
 Nothing "" is returned if they don't match.